millerms/CranburyChiropractic/_pages/services/shockwave-therapy-eswt.md

 ---

 ## Overview
 Shockwave therapy (ESWT) delivers **pulsed acoustic energy** to a precise area to nudge a stalled tissue back into a healing pattern.
-It’s most often used when a problem hasn’t responded to rest or routine care and works best when paired with a simple, progressive loading plan.
+It’s most often used when a problem hasn’t responded to rest or routine care and works best when layered onto a neurologically informed chiropractic plan.
 {: .reveal .reveal--fade }

 ### How it works